 2. Use Proper SEO Product Tags

-Just because your ecommerce pages don’t look like a “normal” webpage or blog doesn’t mean they’re exempt from SEO best practices.
+Make sure your ecommerce pages follow SEO best practices.
 Ranking well on search engines is essential to attract new users to your website.
 Use proper tags on your ecommerce pages to boost your site’s rank.

 For individual product pages: